theo-armour/agenda/3-0-entities/0-sacsem/0-wix-tips.md

 ## Title samples

+* Friday, June 13, 2025 at North Beach Restaurant: Stephen Sherrill, the newest member of San Francisco’s Board of Supervisors, representing District 2
 * Friday, June 6, 2025 at North Beach Restaurant: Jennifer Yan (First Vice Chair) and Jay Donde (Vice Chair of Political Affairs), San Francisco County Republican Central Committee
 * Friday, May 30, 2025 at North Beach Restaurant: Danny Sauter, District 3 Member of the Board of Supervisors
 * Friday, May 16, 2025 at North Beach Restaurant: Saikat Chakrabarti, the progressive challenger to Representative Nancy Pelosi